The ghost pepper, bhut jolokia, was the first hot pepper to be measured at over 1 million Scoville heat units.

 It’s recommended to wear gloves when you handle ghost peppers, and avoid contact with your skin – and definitely avoid touching your eyes or any other sensitive regions after handling.

 You can also dry them.
-Using a dehydrator or a very low oven, spread them out whole, and keep an eye for when they shrivel up.
+Using a dehydrator or a very low oven, spread them out whole, and keep an eye out for when they shrivel up.
 Store in a cool, dark, dry spot in an airtight container.

 Recipes and Cooking Ideas